 Your minimum viable product is a great way to validate and test your idea with your future customer base.
 But before you even get to that point, you need to start with your audience and target market.
 Doing market research before you start building your MVP can help:

-- Provide clarity for an initial direction and key features
+- Provide clarity for an initial direction and key features by synthesizing your research into a prioritized list of what your MVP must do versus what can wait for v2.

 2. Define your problem to be solved

 “Focus on just one (maybe two) core problems from your user’s perspective.
 What pain points are you trying to alleviate for them?
 Do that one thing, and do it well, and users will find value from your product.
-Don’t try to do it all with your first try.” - Maria Posa, Bubble Development Manager
+Don’t try to do it all with your first try.” — Maria Posa, Bubble development manager

 - What pages and navigational features will need to be included to complete those tasks?
+List the minimum screens required for the core flow.
+A booking MVP might need only four: home, service selection, time selection, and confirmation.

 A product roadmap can give you a visual framework for determining which features are essential for the current iteration.